codeamigos/rn-ts-graphql-redux-offline/README.md

 npm run ios // just once to build and install app on device npm start // to start app
 ```

+### Heads up
+There are could be errors like `Generic type 'AsyncIterator<T, E>' requires 2 type argument(s).` in graphq subscriptions types, its okay.
+Hope it will be fixed soon